-At even greater heights, it is usually required for workers to be fitted with harnesses to prevent falls; this is also true of any heights which, because of various features like weaker floors, have been assessed as particularly at risk.
+At even greater heights, it is usually required for workers to be fitted with harnesses to prevent falls; this is also true of any heights that, because of various features like weaker floors, have been assessed as particularly at risk.

 Who can Work at Height?

 Only people who are deemed competent to work at height can do so.

 For legislative purposes, these are those people who have sufficient knowledge, experience, and skills to perform the task that they are being sent up a height to do.